 It is not always the material objects in a home that make it a relaxing place to be.
 Ambient factors such as lighting, noise level and temperature also play a big part in creating a warm and welcoming atmosphere that is conducive to employees and visitors alike.

-Finally avoiding bare walls and opting for decorations and art are small changes that can make a big difference.
+Finally avoiding bare walls and opting for decorations and art are small office design changes that can make a big difference.
 Whilst furniture should be comfortable, home furniture is not usually designed for the rigours of office life, so it is important to look for a good balance between comfort and durability.